joelmoxley/founder-playbook/I. Foundational/04 - Energy Focused Ecosystem - Incubators + Accelerators/md/02 - Chain Reaction Innovation.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Chain Reaction Innovations (CRI) is a new two-year program for innovators focused on energy and science technologies and based out of Argonne National Laboratory.
+Chain Reaction Innovations (CRI) is a new two-year program for innovators focused on energy and science technologies and based out of Argonne National Laboratory.

 Credit: [Chain Reaction Innovations](https://chainreaction.anl.gov/)